Arctic Institute of North America: History

 The idea of the institute began in the early 1940s when a group of Canadians discussed ways that Canada could increase administrative, scientific and technical expertise in the Arctic.
 By 1944, a binational organization that included Canada and the United States, with room for Greenland, Newfoundland, and Labrador was established.
 Offices were opened at McGill University in Montreal, Quebec, Canada.
 Geophysicist, Laurence McKinley Gould was selected as acting director, replaced in 1945 by Lincoln Washburn.
 The initial budget was $10,000.

 One of the most important programs of the AINA was to establish a library.
-In 1955, there were over a 1,000 acquisitions.
+In 1955, there were over 1,000 acquisitions.
 In 1961, there were over 4,800 volumes and 476 serials.
 There were 7,500 volumes in 1966.
 Another notable program was the 1948 launch of the journal Arctic which published three issues annually until 1951, after which it became a quarterly publication.

 In 1975, the institute moved to the University of Calgary where it has remained.

-Dr. Karla Jessen Williamson became its first woman and first Inuit executive director in 2000.
+Dr. Karla Jessen Williamson became its first woman and first Inuk executive director in 2000.
 Dr. Maribeth Murray, a social scientist and leading arctic researcher, is the current executive director of the institute, appointed in 2013 and reappointed in 2018.